 Interest on FICO bonds is paid out of draws that FICO is authorized to make against the SAIF premium income stream.
-Under current law, these draws (\$779 million annually) can only be made against that portion of the SAIF income stream attributable to SAIFmember savings associations.
+Currently, these draws (up to \$793 million annually) can only be made against that portion of the SAIF income stream attributable to SAIF-member savings associations.
 SAIF assessments paid by SAIF-insured banks are not subject to the FICO draw.

 In the most recent assessment year (1994), FICO's draw consumed 67% of all savings association SAIF assessments.
 Since FIRREA, the SAIF assessment base has shrunk by an average of 5% per year, but the savings association portion of the assessment base has declined at an average rate of 10.7% annually.